-I am a Senior Lecturer in Cognitive Linguistics at Northumbria University.
-My research addresses
+I am a Senior Lecturer in Cognitive Linguistics and Discourse at Lancaster University.
+My

-cognitive and naturalistic dimensions of language, manipulation and ideology.
-It falls into two principal programmes.
+research addresses cognitive and naturalistic dimensions of language, manipulation and ideology.
+It falls into two principal

-a Cognitive Linguistic Approach to Critical Discourse Analysis.
-The aim of this approach is to demonstrate,
+first, I advocate a Cognitive Linguistic Approach to Critical Discourse Analysis.
+The aim of this approach

-inside a systematic framework, the conceptual import and ideological effects of various linguistic (lexical and grammatical)
+is to demonstrate, inside a systematic framework, the conceptual import and ideological effects of various linguistic (lexical

 In the second, drawing on insights from Critical Discourse Analysis and Evolutionary Psychology,